anatomiesofintelligence/anatomiesofintelligence.github.io/lecture_preformance.md

 * [Image: adding to a classification tree](https://anatomiesofintelligence.github.io/posts/2019-06-21-adding-concepts-to-existing-classification-tree) _openEntry("adding-mammal-and-bird-to-an-existing-classification-tree”)_

-[Jon 8.12.19] Theory: Can we rethink clusering as collecting?
+Theory: Can we rethink clusering as collecting?
 A clustering, an ontology created, as a cabinet of curiosities.

+- - - - Joana - - -  -

 ## The Gesture of — cutting;